-Magnetics has been extensively used for oil and gas exploration to detect faults and igneous intrusions, metallic mineral exploration (Haldar 2018), and archeological explorations to detect buried structures (Bevan and Smekalova 2013).
+Magnetics has been extensively used for oil and gas exploration to detect faults and igneous intrusions, metallic mineral exploration (Haldar 2018), and archeological exploration to detect buried structures (Bevan and Smekalova 2013).
 Magnetostratigraphy is a term used to describe how magnetic data provide chronology in strata independent of fossil content by correlating magnetic reversals of sediments with known temporal pole orientations (Reynolds 2002).
 Magnetostratigraphy has been used to record a complete reversal in the magnetic field of Miocene lava flows at Steens Mountain in southeastern Oregon (Mankinen et al. 1987).
 Pluhar et al. (2006) used Cold Creek bar sediments in the Pasco Basin (Washington State, USA) to determine three glacial maxima during the early Pleistocene, providing a more complete record on this time period.

 Most sedimentary rocks contain negligible amounts of magnetic material, while igneous and metamorphic rocks can contain appreciable amounts.
 At the Hanford Site, basalt has a large magnetic signature and can be used to distinguish the EM response as originating from basalt or sediments and overburden.
-In addition, man-made iron and steel drums have a high magnetic susceptibility and represent strong targets for this method.
+In addition, anthropogenic iron and steel drums have a high magnetic susceptibility and represent strong targets for this method.

-4.0 Previous Geophysical Work Done to Identify Preferential Flow Pathways at Hanford
+4.0 Previous Geophysical Surveys Done to Identify Preferential Flow Pathways at Hanford

-A number of geophysical surveys have been executed in both the unsaturated and saturated zones at Hanford with the goals of characterizing subsurface properties or locating contaminants (e.g., Geomatrix Consultants Inc 2005; Last and Horton 2000; Murray and Last 2005; Strickland et al. 2018).
-Since this report is focused on identification of stratigraphic features, and in particular paleochannels, this report is limited to geophysical investigations performed for this purpose.
+Several geophysical surveys have been executed in both the unsaturated and saturated zones at Hanford with the goals of characterizing subsurface properties or locating contaminants (e.g., Geomatrix Consultants Inc. 2005; Last and Horton 2000; Murray and Last 2005; Strickland et al. 2018).
+Since this work is focused on identification of stratigraphic features, and in particular paleochannels, this report is limited to geophysical investigations performed for this purpose.
 Large-scale field campaigns (on the order of kilometers) have used EM and seismic methods, and ERT has been used to corroborate the findings from these campaigns.
-Therefore, the sections below focus on these large-scale applications using EM, seismic methods, and ERT both independently and in conjunction with other methods.
-Table 4.1 summarizes the studies performed to investigate paleochannels within the stratigraphy.
+Therefore, the subsections below focus on these large-scale applications using EM, seismic methods, and ERT both independently and in conjunction with other methods.
+A summary of the studies performed to investigate paleochannels at the Hanford site is presented in Table 4.1.